wanghuaiji/coralyolov5/README.md

 cd segment python train.py

 #run coralyolov5/segment/train.py to verify my trained model or your trained model, you also need to modify the path in the file.
+You can get my trained weight from https://www.kaggle.com/datasets/huaijiwang/coral-data

 python val.py

 #run coralyolov5/segment/predict2coral.py to get the whitening rate and the health rate, you also need to modify the path in the file.
+You can get my trained weight from https://www.kaggle.com/datasets/huaijiwang/coral-data

 python predict2coral.py